cge-tubingens/IDEAL-GENOM-QC/README.md

     |
     |---configFiles
 ```
-1. The folder `inputData` should contain the binary files with the genotype data to analyze in `PLINK` format (`.bed`, `.bim`, `.fam` files).
+1. The `inputData` folder should contain the binary files with the genotype data to be analyzed in `PLINK` format (`.bed`, `.bim`, `.fam` files).

-2. The folder `outputData` will contain the resultant files of the quality control pipeline.
-Bellow it will be treated in detail the pipeline output.
+2. The `outputData` folder will contain the resultant files of the quality control pipeline.
+Below, the pipeline output will be detailed.

-3. The folder `dependables` is designed to contain necessary files for the pipeline.
+3. The `dependables` folder is designed to contain necessary files for the pipeline.

-4. The folder `configFiles` is essential for the pipeline correct functioning.
-It should contain two configuration files: `parameters.JSON`, `paths.JSON` and `steps.JSON`.
+4. The `configFiles` older is essential for the correct functioning of the pipeline.
+It should contain three configuration files: `parameters.JSON`, `paths.JSON` and `steps.JSON`.

-## Configuration files
+## Configuration Files

 These two files contain all the information necessary to run the pipeline.

-### Quality control pipeline parameters
+### Quality Control Pipeline Parameters

-The file `parameters.JSON` contains values for `PLINK` commands that will be used in the pipeline.
+The `parameters.JSON` file contains values for `PLINK` commands that will be used in the pipeline.
 If this file is not provided, the default values of the pipeline will be taken into account.
 These are

 ```
 {